xBFreEnergy/xBFreE/docs/getting-started/command-line.md

           --input-file-help     Print all available options in the input file.
           --clean               Clean temporary files and quit.

-        xBFreEnergy is a tool to compute Binding Free Enrgy with different methods including MMPBSA and LIE
+        xBFreEnergy is a tool to compute Binding Free Enrgy with different methods
         ```
     </div>